aumouvantsillage/Silicate/doc/signals.md

 Signals in Silicate
 -------------------

-Racket does not have lazy evaluation natively, but we can achieve similar features with lambda functions and macros.
+Silicate is based on Racket and does not have lazy evaluation natively, but we can achieve similar features with lambda functions and macros.

 In Silicate, a signal will be represented by a function that returns a pair `(val . sig)` where `val` is a sample value and `sig` is another *signal*